Theani7/mynewhugosite/content/setup.md

 ## 💻 My Everyday Tech

 ### Main Device
-**13-inch MacBook Air** - Small, light, and gets the job done.
+**13-inch MacBook Air M1** - Small, light, and gets the job done.
 Perfect for working, browsing, or just binge-watching stuff.

 ### Phone
 **iPhone 13** - I mostly use it for: